 The building that houses this fascinating museum is just as interesting as the museum itself.
 Built between 1882 and 1887, the structure was original built to house the U.S. Pension Bureau’s headquarters.
 It was also meant to be a large, ornate space for important Washington, D.C. social functions.

 Designed by General Montgomery C. Meigs, the building was inspired by two Roman palaces Meigs had seen on a visit to Rome.
 The brick exterior is modeled after the Palazzo Farnese, a 16th century structure built to Michelangelo’s specifications.
 Meigs’ building however was twice as big and used brick instead of stone masonry.

 The interior, with its large open galleries, is modeled after the Palazzo della Cancelleria, an early 16th century structure.
 In addition, the Corinthian columns of the Great Hall resemble those of the church of Santa Maria degli Angeli in Rome.
 Instead of the marble originals, the columns in Meigs’s building were constructed of brick to keep costs down.
 They were then plastered and painted to give them the appearance of marble.

-A 1200ft long and 3ft (1m) high terra-cotta frieze encircles the building’s exterior.
+A 1200-foot-long and 3-foot-high (366 x 1 meter) terracotta frieze encircles the building’s exterior.
 The frieze, entitled ‘United States Soldiers and Sailors of the Civil War’ was created by Caspar Buberl.
 The frieze, created in 1882 and cast one year later, depicts Civil War soldiers and sailors.